seanf316/P2-Movie-Buff-Or-Bluff/README.md

 ![Question Bug](/docs/readme/bugs/question-bug.PNG)
 ![Question Bug Reason](/docs/readme/bugs/question-bug-reason.PNG)

-Fix - Upon researching this issue, I was able to resolve this by creating a function to decode the Html of the correct answer and just display the plain text.
+Fix - Upon researching this issue, I was able to resolve this by taking a function from a GeekProbin video to decode the Html of the correct answer and just display the plain text.
 </details>

 <details><summary>Bug - At end page browser/mobile back button not reloading quiz</summary>